 In addition, Pratt & Whitney is currently developing technology, including the PurePower PW1000G Geared TurboFan engine, intended to enable it to power both currently-proposed and future aircraft.
 The PurePower PW1000G engine targets a significant reduction in fuel burn and noise levels with lower environmental emissions and operating costs than current production engines.
 Airbus has selected the PW1100G engine, a member of the PurePower PW1000G engine family, as a new engine option to power its A320neo family of aircraft.
 The PW1100G-JM is being developed as part of a collaboration with MTU Aero Engines (MTU) and Japanese Aero Engines Corporation (JAEC).
 Additionally, PurePower® PW1000G engine models have been selected by Bombardier to power the new CSeries passenger aircraft, Mitsubishi Aircraft Corporation to power the new Mitsubishi Regional Jet, Irkut Corporation to power the proposed new Irkut MC-21 passenger aircraft and Embraer to power the next generation of Embraer's E-Jet family of aircraft.
 In October 2014, Gulfstream announced the selection of the PurePower® PW800 engine to exclusively power Gulfstream's new G500 and G600 business jets scheduled to enter service in 2018.
-The CSeries passenger aircraft is scheduled to enter into service in the second quarter of 2016.
-The Mitsubishi Regional Jet, the Irkut MC-21 and Embraer's next generation of E-Jet family aircraft are scheduled to enter into service in 2018.
-The success of these aircraft and the PurePower® family of engines is dependent upon many factors including technological accomplishments, program execution, aircraft demand, and regulatory approval.
+The CSeries passenger aircraft as cheduled to enter into service in 2018.
+The Success of these aircraft and the PurePower® PW800 engines is dependent upon many factors including technological accomplishments, program execution, aircraft demand, and regulatory approval.
 Based on these factors, as well as the level of success of aircraft program launches by aircraft manufacturers and other conditions, additional investment in the PurePower® program may be required.